Tourism in Bangladesh: St. Martin's Island

 St. Martin's Island is a small island (area only 8 km2) in the northeastern part of the Bay of Bengal, about 9 km south of the tip of the Cox's Bazar-Teknaf peninsula, and forming the southernmost part of Bangladesh.
 There is a small adjoining island that is separated at high tide, called Chhera island.
 It is about 8 km west of the northwest coast of Myanmar, at the mouth of the Naf River.
-The first settlement started just 250 years ago by some Arabian sailors who named the island 'Zajira'.
-During British occupation the island was named St. Martin Island.
+The first settlement started just 250 years ago by some Arabian sailors, who named the island 'Zajira'.
+During British occupation, the island was named St. Martin Island.
 The local names of the island are "Narical Gingira", also spelled "Narikel Jinjira/Jinjera", which means 'Coconut Island' in Bengali, and "Daruchini Dip".
 It is the only coral island in Bangladesh.

 The city of Chittagong has many high end, private hotels such as the Hotel Agrabad, the Hotel Well Park Residence, The Peninsula Chittagong, the Hotel Harbour View, the Hotel Meridian, and Avenue Hotels and Suites.

 The JW Marriott, Westin and Radisson Blu are among the upcoming five-star hotels in Chittagong city.

+Chandpur Mohona Boro Station Chandpur

+Rupali Hilsa Chandpur is supported by the reputation of 'Home of Hilsa'.
+Returned from Dhaka to Japan.
+As a result, you can partake of fresh hilsa and enjoy the beautiful natural scenery of many moons every day.
+It is difficult to find him while traveling around Chandpur.
+Molehead, the confluence of Padma, Meghna and Dakatiya Nala, has also become known.
+The sight of sunset in the three estuaries, the sound of small boats drifting by, the sound of lapping water may conjure up in another's mind, which makes dawa.

 Sajek Valley

-Sajek Valley is an emerging tourist spot in Bangladesh situated among the hills of the Kasalong range of mountains in Sajek union, Baghaichhari Upazila in Rangamati District.
+Sajek Valley is an emerging tourist spot in Bangladesh situated among the hills of the Kasalong range of mountains in Sajek union, Baghaichhari Upazila in Rangamati District, Chittagong.
 The valley is 1,476 feet (450 m) above sea level.
 Sajek valley is known as the Queen of Hills & Roof of Rangamati.
 The name of Sajek Valley came from the Sajek River that originates from Karnafuli river.
 The Sajek river works as a border between Bangladesh and India.

 Bandarban District

-Bandarban is a district in South-Eastern Bangladesh, and a part of the Chittagong Division and Chittagong Hill Tracts.
+Bandarban is a district in South-Eastern Bangladesh, and a part of the Chittagong.
 Bandarban is regarded by many tourists to be one of the most attractive travel destinations in Bangladesh.
-Bandarban (meaning the dam of monkeys), or in Marma or Arakanese language as "Rwa-daw Mro" is also known as Arvumi or the Bohmong Circle (of the rest of the three hill districts Rangamati is the Chakma Circle, Raja Devasish Roy and Khagrachari is the Mong Circle, Raja Sachingprue Marma).
+Bandarban (meaning the dam of monkeys), or in Marma or Arakanese language as "Rwa-daw Mro" is also known as Arvumi or the Bohmong Circle (of the rest of the three hill districts Rangamati is the Chakma Circle, Raja Devasish Roy and Khagrachhari is the Mong Circle, Raja Sachingprue Marma).
 Bandarban town is the hometown of the Bohmong Circle Chief (currently King, or Raja, U Cho Prue Marma) who is the head of the Marma population.
 It also is the administrative headquarters of Bandarban district, which has turned into one of the most exotic tourist attractions in Bangladesh.